Japanese destroyer Kasumi (1937): Operational history

 On 1 September 1943, as part of Desdiv 9, Desron 1 of the IJN 5th Fleet, Kasumi was reassigned to northern waters, making patrols from her base at Paramushiro and Shumushu until the end of November.
 In December, she made a transport run to convey replacement aircrews from Yokosuka to Kwajalein and Wotje, returning with the cruiser Mogami to Maizuru.
 While at Maizuru for refit though 18 January 1944, her X-turret was removed and replaced by additional two triple Type 96 25mm AA guns.

-Kasumi was returned to patrols of the northern approaches to Japan in February, escorting a troop convoy to Uruppu in late March and returning with the cruisers Nachi and Ashigara to Kure at the start of August.

-During the Battle of Leyte Gulf from 24–25 October, she was assigned to Admiral Shima’s force in the Battle of Surigao Strait.
+Kasumi was returned to patrols of the northern approaches to Japan in February, escorting a troop convoy to Uruppu in late March and returning with the cruisers Nachi and Ashigara to Kure at the start of August.During the Battle of Leyte Gulf from 24 to 25 October, she was assigned to Admiral Shima's force in the Battle of Surigao Strait.
 On 5 November, she rescued survivors of Nachi in Manila Bay following an American air raid.
 She escorted a troop convoy to Ormoc on 5 November, and was damaged by strafing in another American air raid later that month, which killed one crewman.
 At the end of November, she escorted the battleship Haruna from Singapore to Mako, and a convoy from Mako to Cam Ranh Bay in French Indochina in December.
 In late December, she led a force in the bombardment of San Jose in the Philippines.

 In February 1945, Kasumi escorted the battleships Ise and Hyūga from Singapore to Kure.
 She was reassigned to the IJN 2nd Fleet on 10 March.

 On 6 April 1945, Kasumi was part of the escort for the final mission of the battleship Yamato.
-Coming under attack by aircraft from Task Force 58 on 7 April, she lost steering control, and suffered 17 dead and 47 injured.
-The destroyer Fuyutsuki removed survivors, and scuttled her with two torpedoes, 150 mi southwest of Nagasaki at position (31°N 128°E).
+Coming under attack by nearly 400 carrier-based aircraft from Task Force 58 on 7 April.
+Kasumi for the first hour fought her away through the attack, but by 13:30 was fatally damaged by two bomb hits and several near misses, which left her dead in the water and on fire, and suffering 17 dead and 47 injured.
+The destroyer Fuyutsuki removed survivors and scuttled her with two torpedoes, 150 mi southwest of Nagasaki at position (31°N 128°E).
 She was removed from the navy list on 10 May 1945.